lemire/StarSchemaBenchmark/README.md

 > O'Neil, P., O'Neil, E., & Chen, X. (2007). *The Star Schema Benchmark*.
 [Online Publication of Database Generation Program](http://www.cs.umb.edu/~poneil/StarSchemaB.pdf).

 The SSBM is designed to evaluate the performance of database systems optimized for star schema data warehouses.

+It generates formatted text files that you can load in your database.

+The generated fact table (`lineorder.tbl`) can be nearly as large as you desire.
+It can serve for various benchmarking purposes.

 ---